Vinilificio/vinilificio.com/en/vinyl-press.md

 ###### De-essing

-It is advisable to use a de-esser on vocal tracks with many sibilants.
+It is advisable to use a de-esser on vocal tracks with many sibilants

 ###### Out of phase and stereo frequencies under 300 hz